-The root element of the Points of Sale file is
+The root element of the landing pages file is

-Each POS in the file is defined by a
+<PointsOfSale>.
+Each landing page in the file is defined by a

 <PointOfSale> child element.